-Somehow the roaring twenties have always fascinated me: the zeitgeist, the fashion, the literature, the visual arts… Therefore, I was absolutely and positively amazed that it took me only 15 minutes to walk from home to the Papaverhof, the groundbreaking 1919 – 1921 housing complex annex communal garden in the heart of The Hague city district Segbroek.
+Somehow the roaring twenties have always fascinated me: the zeitgeist, the fashion, the literature, the visual arts… So I am very contented that it takes me only 10 minutes to walk from home to the Papaverhof, the groundbreaking 1919 – 1921 housing complex annex communal garden in the heart of The Hague city district Segbroek.

 Fresh and clean

 The Papaverhof consists of 128 middle-class homes, built in a double horseshoe shape around a lawn square, creating the effect of a garden city.
 The inner circle includes 68 two-floor high family houses, while the outer circle contains 60 apartments.
 The Papaverhof housing-complex was designed by Dutch architect Jan Wils, member of art movement De Stijl (in English: The Style) from 1917 until about 1919.
 His progressive ideas about living comfort expressed Jan Wils in among many other things: the speaking system in the apartment buildings and the fully down sliding bay-window in the low-rise.
 The Papaverhof was commissioned by housing association Daal en Berg, which still exists and nowadays (also) offers guided tours through the housing complex on appointment.

 I guess I could tell you a lot more about unusual stylish Papaverhof, only former resident and well-known De Stijl artist Theo van Doesburg said it all already in 1922: “The best in The Hague however, remains Daal en Berg.
 The house in which I am myself living has already been inspected and admired by all architects of note!
 It is delightful to live in a space that is so fresh and clean!”